cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 Look at mutations that were not detected in your samples, but were present in the expected mutations (i.e. false negatives).
 Open the BAM file for one of those samples in _IGV_ and navigate to the position where that mutation should occur.
 Investigate what the reason may have been for missing that mutation.

+If you need a reminder of where to find the BAM file, consult the [Consensus > Output Files](04-consensus.html#Output_Files) section of the materials, or the [Viralrecon output documentation](https://nf-co.re/viralrecon/2.5/output).

 :::